 The Rarest Rhino: The Two Last Northern White Rhinos of Kenya

 The rarest rhino in the world can be found wallowing in the mud at the Ol Pejeta Nature Conservancy in Kenya.
 Constantly guarded by vigilant rifle-clad guards, these two animals have no idea that they are the last members of their kind.
 They are northern white rhinos – the very last northern white rhinos anywhere on Earth.
 They have been poached to the very edge of extinction, with virtually no hope for recovery.
+Could this be the saddest story ever told?
+Likely!
+Vehemently and strongly oppose all forms of trophy hunting and poaching wherever you see it and

 The white rhino, paradoxically, is simultaneously both the rarest and commonest of all the world’s rhinos.
 If you consider the species as a whole, it is the only one that isn’t considered endangered (the IUCN classifies it as ‘Near Threatened’).
 However, all but two members of this species belong to the southern subspecies, of which roughly 20,000 individuals remain – far more than all the other four rhino species combined.
 The southern and northern white rhinos look remarkably similar, even if you stood them next to each other – although very trained eyes and scientific literature will tell you that their body proportions are slightly different and the northern white tends to hold its head a little higher.